Jackkamin/Jackkamin/README.md

 ## 🔧 Currently working on
 - Banking application in Java (OOP, Spring Boot, REST APIs)
+- A Shopify bot detection service to reduce bot traffic on store pages.
 - Learning Python and cloud engineering
 - AWS Cloud Practitioner certification
 - Bachelors for Computing and IT